- Learning Centre

 Unless otherwise provided in this Notice, Online Hearings are governed by the same set of expectations and rules as in-person hearings.
 Counsel, parties, members of the media, and others who participate in Online Hearings are expected to conduct themselves as though they are physically appearing in a courtroom.

-In Provincial Court, a Conduct Guide for Remote Appearances directs that recording, live streaming or broadcasting the video or audio of any remote hearing is strictly prohibited.
+In the Alberta Court of Justice, a Conduct Guide for Remote Appearances directs that recording, live streaming or broadcasting the video or audio of any remote hearing is strictly prohibited.

 Finally, the Law Society of Alberta’s Code of Conduct (Rule 7.2-4) states “a lawyer must not use any device to record a conversation between the lawyer and a client or another lawyer, even if lawful, without first informing the other person of the intention to do so.”